 If a fault occurs in the device during use, contact the manufacturer promptly.
 The person in charge must act quickly to get the device repaired.
-To ensure that this happens as smoothly as possible, in principle, let a member of the office administrative staff contact the manufacturer because there will be a maintenance contract and arrangements for paying repair charges between the hospital and the manufacturer.
+To ensure this happens as smoothly as possible, in principle let an office administrative staff contact the manufacturer because there will be a maintenance contract and arrangements for paying repair charges between the hospital and the manufacturer.